 Like with a VPN, the SOCKS5 proxy starts by connecting to another, secure server.
 This server protects your privacy by standing between your device and the rest of the Internet.
 It's like a mask for your IP address, telling every other server it sends data to that you are really a different person.

 A proxy doesn't encrypt traffic like a VPN, though.
 Part of why they are so fast is that they hide your IP address, but don't take the time necessary for encrypted communications.
 As a result, they aren't as secure as a VPN.
 However, in some cases, like certain file transfers, the added speed can make a huge difference while still guarding your privacy.

 Yes, you absolutely should.
 Both a VPN and a SOCKS5 proxy guard your privacy in different ways.
 SOCKS proxies, while useful for hiding your IP and keeping your identity safe, don't provide the security of a VPN, which also encrypts your Internet activity.
 However, because it doesn't spend time on encryption, a SOCKS5 proxy can provide faster connections than a VPN.

-Ideally, you should set certain types of software, like your P2P client, to make use of SOCKS5 proxies when you have the opportunities, but maintain the security of the rest of your Internet data with a high quality VPN.
+Ideally, you should set certain types of software to make use of SOCKS5 proxies when you have the opportunities, but maintain the security of the rest of your Internet data with a high quality VPN.

 "SOCKS" stands for "Sockets Secure" and is a network protocol that facilitates communication between servers on the Internet.
 Think of SOCKS5 proxies like personal assistants: their job is to do tasks on your behalf.
 Proxies stand between you and the rest of the Internet to better maintain your privacy and security.